-Infrared transmitting was choosen as the best interface between the calculator and the printer.
-The cost of adding the infrared transmitting circuitry in the calculator is minimal.
+Infrared transmitting was chosen as the best interface between the calculator and the printer.
+The cost of adding the infrared transmitting circuitry in the calculator is low.
 The receiver end of the link is substantially more expensive and area consuming.
 This resulted in a one way communication from the calculator towards the printer.
 Because no feedback can be given from the printer side towards the calculator, the software in the calculator has to prevent buffer overruns.
-A nice article about this subject is referenced below.

 ![]() |